sad-spirit/pg-builder/docs/queries.rst

     $result = $connection->execute($native->getSql());

 If the query uses parameters, the easiest way would be to call methods of ``NativeStatement``.
-The first step, however, is setting up type conversion so that type names extracted from AST could be processed:
+The first step, however, is setting up type conversion so that :ref:`type names extracted from AST could be processed <queries-types>`:

 .. code-block:: php